Mobirise Website Builder

 Once you have overtaken a vehicle, move back into lane 1 unless you are continuing to overtake other vehicles.

-It is now an offence to sit in any other lane if you are not making progress on vehicles other lanes.
+It is now an offence to sit in any other lane if you are not making progress on vehicles in other lanes.
 This is know as Lane Hogging.

 Laws MT(E&W)R regs 5, 9 & 16(1)(a), MT(S)R regs 4, 8 & 14(1)(a), and RTA 1988, sects 35 & 186, as amended by TMA 2004 sect 6